kdst-team/Probablistic_precision_recall/README.md

 python toy_experiment.py --dim 64 --datanum 10000 --setting trade_off
 ```

-## Usage for evaluating generative model
-To be updated soon.

-### 1. Preparing real and generated samples.

-### 2. Precomputing the feature embeddings of real and generated samples.

-### 3. Evaluation

 # Citation
 If you find our work useful, please consider citing